Sneaker Prediction Accuracy

 What data do sneaker price predictions use?

 SneakerPing's prediction model uses historical sales data from StockX and GOAT, price velocity (rate of change), trading volume, days since release, seasonal patterns, size-specific demand curves, and market-wide index movements.
-The model is retrained regularly as new sales data becomes available.
+The model is retrained as new sales data accumulates, and every forecast is graded against the real outcome.

 Are 7-day or 30-day predictions more accurate?

-7-day predictions are generally more accurate than 30-day predictions because shorter timeframes have less room for unexpected events (viral moments, restocks, celebrity sightings) to disrupt the trend.
+7-day predictions are generally more reliable than 30-day predictions because shorter timeframes leave less room for unexpected events (viral moments, restocks, celebrity sightings) to disrupt the trend.
 Use 7-day predictions for timing purchases and 30-day predictions for portfolio strategy decisions.
+The live scoreboard breaks results out by horizon.

 Which sneakers are easiest to predict?